 19. Versailles

 Versailles is a historical drama series that explores the life of King Louis XIV and his court at the Palace of Versailles.
-This period TV show is gorgeous, with stunning settings, sets, and costumes.
+This period TV show is gorgeous, with stunning settings, costumes, and production design.

 For French Learners

 It is a fantastic way to learn about French history and practice your listening skills.
-This is also available in English, but you can add French subtitles and still practice!
+This is also available in English, and you can add French subtitles to continue practicing.

 20. Marseille

-Marseille is a French political drama series in the city of Marseille.
-The series digs into the political landscape of Marseille.
-It centers on the rivalry between a long-time mayor and his ambitious protégé.
+Marseille is a French political drama series set in Marseille.
+The series explores the city’s political landscape and centers on the rivalry between a long-time mayor and his ambitious protégé.

 Dan Franck created the series in Marseille.
 It circles the political and power struggles in local French politics.
 The show mixes aspects of crime, politics, and family drama.